Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Related Work

 \section{Related Work}

-\textbf{Multi-task learning (MTL)} methods commonly leverage shared and task-specific layers in a unified network to solve related tasks \cite{misra2016cross, ruder2019latent, gao2019nddr, liu2019end, vandenhende2019branched, bruggemann2020automated, xu2018pad, zhang2019pattern, zhang2018joint, vandenhende2020mti,zhang2022rethinking, zhang2022automtl}.
+\textbf{Multi-task learning (MTL)} methods commonly leverage shared and task-specific layers in a unified network to solve related tasks \cite{zhang2022rethinking, zhang2022automtl}.
 These methods learn shared and task-specific representation through their respective modules.
-Optimization based methods \cite{chen2018gradnorm, kendall2018multi, guo2018dynamic, lin2019pareto, chen2020just} devise a principled way to evaluate gradients and losses in multi-task settings.
-Branched and tree-structured MTL methods \cite{bruggemann2020automated, guo2020learning, zhang2022tree} enable different tasks to share branches along a tree structure for several layers.
-Multiple tasks can share computations and features in any layer only if they belong to the same branch in all the preceding layers.
-MTL networks that incrementally learn new taks were proposed in \cite{kanakis2020reparameterizing, maninis2019attentive}.
+Optimization-based methods \cite{chen2018gradnorm, chen2020just} devise a principled way to evaluate gradients and losses in multi-task settings.
+Branched and tree-structured MTL methods \cite{zhang2022tree} enable different tasks to share branches along a tree structure for several layers.
+Multiple tasks can share computations and features in any layer only if they belong to the same branch in all the preceding layers. \cite{kanakis2020reparameterizing, maninis2019attentive} proposed MTL networks that incrementally learn new tasks.
 ASTMT \cite{maninis2019attentive} proposed a network that emphasizes or suppresses features depending on the task at hand.
 RCM \cite{kanakis2020reparameterizing} reparameterizes the convolutional layer into non-trainable and task-specific trainable modules.
 We compare our proposed method with these incrementally learned networks.
 Adashare \cite{sun2020adashare} is another related work in MTL that jointly learns multiple tasks.
-It learns task-specific polices and network pathways \cite{jangcategorical}.joint learning setups.\
+It learns task-specific policies and network pathways \cite{jangcategorical}.